uilicious/KittenRouter/README.md

 ```

 #### Step 2: Writing your code
-After installing Kitten Router, you can simply create a variable and use it immediately.
+After installing KittenRouter, you can simply create a variable and use it immediately.
 You can store this script as your entrypoint script such as `index.js`.

 ```javascript
     const KittenRouter = require("@uilicious/kittenrouter");